zeriontech/defi-sdk/docs/reading.md

 1. To check DSR balance, Maker **DSProxy**'s address should be used as `account` parameter.

-2. Zero balances are filtered out, adapter balances and protocols without positive balances are filtered out, too.
+2. Zero balances are filtered out.
+Adapter balances and protocols without positive balances are filtered out, too.

 3. If the balance is inaccessible, the registry will return 0 and, thus, will filter out the balance.

-4. If the token's metadata is inaccessible, the **AdapterRegistry** contract will return
-    - "Not available" as token name,
-    - "N/A" as token symbol,
-    - 0 as token decimals.
+4. If the token's metadata is inaccessible, the **AdapterRegistry** contract will return `"Not available"` as token name, `"N/A"` as a token symbol, and `0` as token decimals.